What is PayPal?

-However, PayPal reviews from users indicate that customer service is inconsistent at best.
-Many are concerned about funds held due to PayPal’s third-party processing model.
+However, This reviews from users indicate that customer service is inconsistent at best.
+Many are concerned about funds held due to it’s third-party processing model.

 PayPal online payments

-For the vast majority of merchants, setting up PayPal means deciding how you want to accept payments online.
-PayPal offers three options for web payments:
+For the vast majority of merchants, setting up this tool means deciding how you want to accept payments online.
+It offers three options for web payments:

 - PayPal standard payments